National Assembly Passes 558 Tln Won Budget for 2021

-The National Assembly has passed the 558-trillion-won national budget for 2021, the largest budget in Korean history.
+The National Assembly on Wednesday passed the 558-trillion-won national budget for 2021, the largest budget in Korean history.

-The assembly held a plenary session on Wednesday and approved the 2021 budget bill in a vote of 249 to 26, with 12 abstentions.
+The assembly approved the 2021 budget bill in a vote of 249 to 26, with 12 abstentions.

 It marks the first parliamentary passage of the national budget within the legal deadline since 2014.
 The assembly is required to approve the state budget for the following year by December 2.